landonpadg/Team-3-Loan-Predictions/README.md

 ## Usage

 Using your IDE of your choice run the codes one by one in order.
-Ensure you have keras, tensorflow, scikit-learn, and seaborne downloaded.
+Ensure you have pandas, matplotlib, numpy, keras, tensorflow, scikit-learn, and seaborn downloaded.

 ## Contact information